Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 > })
 > ```
 >
-> When the user clicks on the button and check if the current url is the same as the url of the expected page.
+> During the above step the user clicks on the button and the steps checks if the current url is the same as the url of the expected page.

 - A step file has to be created for each feature.